evantilu/-Advanced-Database-Project-ISE/README.md

 Our program can be broken into 1 main, and 4 function definitions (initiate_query, extract_plain_text, truncate_plain_text, and update_query).

 `Main()`:
-Follows the direction of the project 2 description such that it first takes in input parameters r, t, q, and k from the user.
+The program first takes in input parameters r, t, q, and k from the user.
 While the number of extracted tuples is less than k (number of tuple user requested in the output) we will call initiate_query() which starts the query using Google JSON API credentials on the given query string q (initially q is provided by the user).
 Then we iterate through each webpage in the dictionary that is returned by initiate_query().
 For each webpage we use Beautiful Soup to extract the plain text, each time making sure that the URL has not been previously seen.
 To extract plain text from the webpage we call extract_plain_text() and make sure to timeout the process if it tastes more than 20 seconds.
 Following this, we call truncate_plain_text() to reduce the plain text to 20000 characters.
 Having done this we then feed the plain text into the SpacyBERT process in order to split the text into sentences and for named entity recognition for each of the sentences.

 With the extracted relations returned from extract_relations() stored in 'relations', we iterate through each key (tuple of subject, relation type, object).
 We make sure that the relation type is the same type as the target relation r (provided by the user).
 Then we only append to return set X if the tuple does not already exist or the confidence level is higher than the one already in X. After iterating through all the relations, if k results have not been reached query q is updated by calling update_query().
 Finally, when k results have been extracted we break and return results in X to users.